-From 2003 – 2012, Katie worked at CityMatCH, the national organization of urban maternal and child health leaders, serving as Acting Associate Director of Programs beginning in 2010.
-During her time there, she worked on a national level to build collaborative leaders, create fun, interactive learning environments, and offer innovation ahead of the curve to local MCH professionals.
+From 2003 – 2012, Katie worked at CityMatCH, the national organization of urban maternal and child health leaders.
+During her time there, she worked on a national level to build collaborative leaders, create fun, interactive learning environments, and offer technical assistance to local MCH professionals.
 She worked on projects involving a host of public health issues including infant mortality, preconception health, undoing racism, health disparities, teen pregnancy, and more.
 Katie was part of the team that developed CityLeaders, a 6-month leadership program for emerging and mid-level MCH leaders, and over her tenure at the organization, she led staff through the successful development and implementation of over five national conferences.

 Katie has given numerous presentations to local, state and national audiences on topics including storytelling, life course theory, critical thinking, and understanding conflict styles.
-She has trained in leadership assessment instruments to include the Myers-Briggs Type Inventory, the Firo-B, the Thomas-Kilmann Conflict Mode Instrument, Five Dysfunctions of a Team and more.
-Katie truly enjoys working with individuals and teams on their leadership development.
+She is trained in leadership assessment instruments to include the Myers-Briggs Type Inventory, The Leadership Circle 360 Assessment, the Intercultural Development Inventory, and more.
+She truly enjoys working with individuals and teams on their leadership development.